About the project

 What is being proposed?

-The Project proposes to import liquefied natural gas (LNG) to help address the potential gas shortage expected in the mid to late 2020s, and to assist in securing Victoria’s energy supply as it transitions to a renewable energy future.
+The project proposes to import LNG to help address the expected gas shortages, and to assist in securing Victoria’s energy supply as it transitions to a renewable energy future.

 Why do we need the project?